4d/docs/website/translated_docs/es/ORDA/quickTour.md

 ds.Company.city // devuelve el nombre de la ciudad
 ```

-> In the ORDA world, ds.Company is a **dataclass**. ds.Company.city is an **attribute**.
+> In the ORDA world, a record is an **entity** -- an entity is itself an object.
+A command that is attached to a specific object is called a **member method**.

-> ORDA es sensible a las mayúsculas y minúsculas. `ds.company.city` will not refer to the ds.Company.city attribute.
+> ORDA es sensible a las mayúsculas y minúsculas. `ds.company.city` will not refer to the ds.
+Company.city attribute.

-You have also noticed the extra `hires` property in the ds.Company dataclass.
-It does not correspond to a field. `hires` is actually the name of the *One to many* relation between Company and Employee:
+You have also noticed the extra `hires` property in the ds.
+Company dataclass.
+No corresponde a un campo. `hires` is actually the name of the *One to many* relation between Company and Employee:

 ![](assets/en/ORDA/struc2s.png) *Name of the relation as defined in the Inspector*